douglassquirrel/clibook/README.md

  This returns

- '''javascript
+ '''
  {"access_token":[token],"token_type":"bearer","expires_in":[number of seconds]}
  '''

 6. If you want to verify the token and its expiry:

- graph.facebook.com/debug_token?input_token=[token from step 5]&access_token=[same token from step 5]
+ https://graph.facebook.com/debug_token?input_token=[token from step 5]&access_token=[same token from step 5]

  The expiry date from the resulting JSON is a Unix timestamp.

-7. Store the token in a file called .clibook-token in your home directory.
+7. Store the token in a file called '.clibook-token' in your home directory.